Specialist assessments

 How the results are used

-This is where a learning assessment earns its value.
+This is where a psycho-educational assessment earns its value.
 The written report we provide can be used to:

 • Apply for school-based adjustments and support plans, including through NCCD (the Nationally Consistent Collection of Data on School Students with Disability)